 The circulation of blood is one of the most important functions of the body, and plays a major role in your overall health.
 Not surprisingly, the main component of this function involves the body’s most significant organ: the heart.
 Many people underestimate the importance of blood circulation, making lifestyle choices that significantly impede this function, including smoking, leaving blood clots untreated and failing to exercise regularly.
-Some illnesses may also create circulation problems, such as diabetes and heart disease.
+Some conditions caused by poor circulation and vein health could lead to diabetes and heart disease.

 As blood circulation is part of one’s everyday life, it can be difficult to remember its importance.
 Here is why good blood circulation is vital to your health:

 The Benefits of Good Blood Circulation

 As stated before, good blood circulation is an integral part of a healthy life.
 If you maintain a healthy lifestyle and take preventative actions to protect yourself from venous diseases, you will gain the following benefits:

 - You’ll maintain healthy blood and oxygen flow throughout the body, allowing your lungs, heart, and muscles to function properly and efficiently.

 - You’ll fight off and avoid potential diseases and sicknesses.
 With good circulation, the white blood cells in your immune system will be transported around the body as needed.

 - You’ll keep your organs in its best working order.
 Efficient circulation helps remove waste from the body created by different organs.

 Now that you understand the benefits of having good blood circulation, it is important to identify various risks caused by poor blood circulation.
 Cutting out unhealthy activities like smoking will help improve your circulation system but it’s important that you meet with a vein specialist to develop a healthy treatment plan.